-Edinburgh Care Home Residents Enjoy a Visit from Miniature Shetland Ponies
+Edinburgh care home residents enjoy a visit from miniature Shetland ponies

 Residents, staff and visitors alike loved seeing them wandering the home and into rooms, paying everyone a special visit.

+"We are always looking for new activities for the residents and today we reconfirmed the level of enjoyment and the therapeutic influence animals can have on people.”

 Resident Joyce Shand was very excited by the little duo: “I have always loved ponies and horses of all sizes and today was great!
-It was wonderful that Wilson & Flicker were able to come into see everyone.
+It was wonderful that Wilson and Flicker were able to come in to see everyone.
 I really enjoyed seeing them trotting along the corridor and seeing them both wearing their little shoes!”

 Comment Guidelines